thin-edge/thin-edge.io/docs/src/contribute/debian_package_hosting_.md

 ## Removing the APT repositories

-All of the `thin-edge.io` apt repositories can be removed by the following command.
+All of the %%te%% apt repositories can be removed by the following command.

 ```sh
 sudo rm -f /etc/apt/sources.list.d/thinedge-tedge-*.list